Cora Du Bois: Later work and Harvard career

-She left the OSS after World War II and from 1945 to 1949 was Southeast Asia Branch Chief in the State Department's Office of Intelligence Research.
+She left the OSS after World War II, and from 1945 to 1949 was Southeast Asia Branch Chief in the State Department's Office of Intelligence Research.
 In 1950, she declined an appointment to succeed Kroeber as head of the anthropology department at Berkeley rather than sign the California Loyalty Oath required of all faculty members.
 Du Bois worked for the World Health Organization in 1950–1951.
 In 1954, she accepted an appointment at Harvard University as the second person to be the Samuel Zemurray Jr. and Doris Zemurray Stone-Radcliffe Professor at Radcliffe College.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1955.
 She was the first woman tenured in Harvard's Anthropology Department in 1954 and the second woman tenured in the Faculty of Arts and Sciences at Harvard.
 During this time, Du Bois wrote The Dominant Value Profile of American Culture, with the goal of describing the views on American values and the ideas that can be drawn from them.
 In this text, she discussed how oppositional propositions are used in America.
 Since most of them are more spurious than genuine, they lack consistency and are thereby unhelpful in describing American values.
 The four basic premises and three focal values that can be drawn from them are key information in this work.
 The four basic premises are 1) the universe is mechanistically conceived, 2) man is its master, 3) men are equal, and 4) men are perfectible.
 The three focal values that can be drawn from them are "material well-being that derives from the premise that man is a master of a mechanistic universe; conformity that derives from the premise of man's equality; effort-optimism that derives from man's perfectibility.
 Du Bois asserts that these assumptions have proved valid for the American middle class over the last 300, and expects that to continue in the future.

 She reviewed widely.
-In 1950 wrote that The Kalingas, Their Institutes, and Custom Law by R.F.
-Barton was believed to be one of his best pieces on the customary laws of the Philippines Tribes in the Mountain Province of Luzon.
+In 1950, she wrote that The Kalingas, Their Institutes, and Custom Law by R. F. Barton was believed to be one of his best pieces on the customary laws of the Philippines Tribes in the Mountain Province of Luzon.
 In 1957, she reviewed Chinese Society in Thailand: An Analytical History by G. William Skinner, comparing it to works by Victor Purcell and Kenneth Landon.
 Du Bois described Purcell's work as a monumental compilation.

 She conducted research between 1961 and 1967 in the temple city of Bhubaneswar in the Indian state of Orissa, where a number of graduate students in Anthropology and Social Relations conducted fieldwork.

-In 1970 she retired from Harvard but continued teaching as Professor-at-large at Cornell University (1971–1976) and for one term at the University of California, San Diego (1976).
+In 1970, she retired from Harvard but continued teaching as Professor-at-large at Cornell University (1971–1976) and for one term at the University of California, San Diego (1976).
 Most of her research materials and personal papers are held in the Tozzer Library at Harvard University.
 Some are in the Regenstein Library at the University of Chicago.